The Devil’s Footprints: The Unsolved Mystery That Left England Wondering What Walked Among Them

 Could it have been a human hoax?
 Someone using a carved hoof on a stick, leaving tracks overnight?

-Even with a team of pranksters, the logistics are wild.
+Even with a team of pranksters, the logistics are kinda wild.

 3. Weather phenomenon

-Some scientists proposed hailstones, melting patterns, or drifting snow created weird shapes.
+Some scientists suggested hailstones, melting patterns, or drifting snow created weird shapes when the wind got involed.

 4. A hopping mouse or other small animal